 This course includes didactic and computer exercises to prepare practical nurse students for the NCLEX-PN.
 The test plan and test taking skills are used as a guide for course presentation.
-Review questions will reflect the components in the test plan as well as current nursing practice.
+Reviewquestions will reflect the components in the test plan as well as current nursing practice.
 Diskettes will be used in the computer laboratory experience to realistically simulate the computerized method for taking the NCLEX.
 Correct answers and the rationale for selection of answers will follow each review, each review test, and comprehensive examination.
 An important component of this course requires that the student register to take NCLEX-PN.
 This is to ensure the student the best opportunity to be successful the first time taking the exam.
 Computer laboratories will be available for student's required practice and self-paced learning.
-Guided independent study is a major focus of the course of the course --------------- ---- ----- --------
+Guided independent study is a major focus of the course.

-Pre-requisites: ENGL 112, BIO 104, NUR 023, NUR 024, NUR 025, NUR 026
+Pre-requisites: BIO 104 or 251, BIOL 104 or 251, ENGL 104; NUR 023; NUR 024, NUR 025; NUR 026; NUR 027